pmrmoura/CabifyTest/README.md

 # Cart

 With the Single Responsability Principle in mind, I created a separate class "Cart" responsible for all the operations(adding, removing, calculatingPrices).
 Also in the Cart is where the Discounts are applied.

-# Stack

-The project uses Swift, Combine and UIKit as these are the ones I'm most familliar with.
-But I enjoy learning and quickly can grasp any tech used by the team.